victerryso/flip_the_mrs/Week_01/imageinterpretation.rst

 -----------------
 Take an online quiz at `<http://www.imageinterpretation.co.uk>`_

+Note, you are not required to take a quiz in Weeks 1, 2, 3, 8 and 12.

 12. Submit
 -----------------
 Submit a certificate from the image interpretation quizzes by Week 12 via `Blackboard <http://elearning.sydney.edu.au>`_.

+Note, you are not required to submit a quiz for Weeks 1, 2, 3, 8 and 12.